 Program Information and Admission Requirements

-The Reading PK-12 program requires four core classes covering the areas of research, democracy, diversity, and technology in accordance with the renewed focus of the College of Education.
-The program is 36 credit hours; however, additional credit hours may be needed for state certification in some endorsement areas.
+The Reading PK-12 Program requires four core classes covering the areas of research, democracy, diversity, and technology in accordance with the renewed focus of the College of Education.
+The program is 36 credit hours; however, additional credit hours may be needed for state certification.

 Contact your adviser at least one semester in advance of your planned graduation.
-Additionally, you must apply for graduation in the first few weeks of the semester in which you intend to graduate even if you will not attend.
+Additionally, you must apply for graduation by the graduation application deadline of the semester in which you intend to graduate, even if you will not attend.

 This program is offered online only.